 2. On the same website, please look at the details and content of our Pre-Session course on mathematics and statistics which builds on the knowledge resumed in (1) and which is designed to equip you with further technical skills that you will require before starting your programme.
 Attending this course is mandatory and is offered free of charge.
 The course will run during induction week and we recommend that you spend some time between now and September 2015 studying and familiarising yourself with the course material on the website, especially if you might not be able to attend the course.

 - Apply online

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- Do you want rigorous training and skills in economic and econometric analysis?
+- You want rigorous training and skills in economic and econometric analysis

-- Would you like to engage with cutting edge environmental economics research?
+- You would like to engage with cutting edge environmental economics research

-- Are you interested in high level employment in international organisations?
+- You are interested in high level employment in international organisations

 For entry in the academic year beginning September 2017, the tuition fees are as follows: